THE PROBLEM OF ISOLATION AND THE POWER OF GROUPS

 The goal is to give parents the opportunity to share honestly about their feelings with others who understand, won’t think less of them or give pat answers.

-The entire manual is in PDF format.
+The entire guide is in PDF format.
 You can request a free sample that includes everything you need to get started plus one session on Grief and Loss.
-To request your FREE sample of our Facilitator Manual click the button and fill out the information.
-When you request your sample we will also give you directions if you decide to start a group and want our material.
+To request your FREE sample of our Facilitator Guide click the button and fill out the information.
+When you request your sample we will also give you directions if you decide to start a group and want all 22 sessions.

 “I really needed this tonight.
 Being with others who understand and don’t judge me is so freeing.
 My heart feels so much lighter.
 I really need the topic of detachment, too.
 I have a lot to work on, but now I feel I can do it.”